 Substance Use Disorder (Chemical Dependency) Services - Covered Health Services for the diagnosis and treatment of alcoholism and substance-related and addictive disorder that are listed in the current Diagnostic and Statistical Manual of the American Psychiatric Association, unless those services are specifically excluded by the HDHP.
-The fact that a disorder is listed in the Diagnostic and Statistical Manual of the American Psychiatric Association the Diagnostic and Statistical Manual of the American Psychiatric Association, the Diagnostic and Statistical Manual of the American Psychiatric Association does not mean that treatment of the disorder is a Covered Health Service.
+The fact that a disorder is listed in the Diagnostic and Statistical Manual of the American Psychiatric Association does not mean that treatment of the disorder is a Covered Health Service.